thanasis457/spring23-dev-assessment/README.md

 - (6), (7), (8): Implemented.
 Needs JWT Auth.

 Pagination using _id (like in method 2) implemented.
 By default first 20 results show.
 You can navigate through the results using GET request parameters.
-Schema:
+Schema of request's params:
 ```
 {
   limit?: number //Number of results that should be returned